Dikkaya, Çamlıhemşin

 Dikkaya is a village in the Çamlıhemşin District, Rize Province, in the Black Sea Region of Turkey.
-Its population is 1,004 (2021).
+Its population is 1,004 as of 2021.

 History

 According to list of villages in Laz language book (2009), name of the village is Mek'alesk'iriti, which means "seize a place".
 Most villagers are ethnically Laz.

 Geography

 The village is located 6 km away from Çamlıhemşin.